MediaWiki: Key features

 MediaWiki provides a rich core feature set and a mechanism to attach extensions to provide additional functionality.

 Internationalization and localization

 Niklas Laxström explains the features that allowed translatewiki.net to provide MediaWiki with more than 400 locales.

 Due to the strong emphasis on multilingualism in the Wikimedia projects, internationalization and localization has received significant attention by developers.
 The user interface has been fully or partially translated into more than 400 languages on translatewiki.net, and can be further customized by site administrators (the entire interface is editable through the wiki).

+MediaWiki handles user-facing interface text through system messages, which can be customized for different languages and locales.

+For broader multilingual support, the MediaWiki Language Extension Bundle provides a curated set of extensions for adding language-related features to MediaWiki installations.

 Several extensions, most notably those collected in the MediaWiki Language Extension Bundle, are designed to further enhance the multilingualism and internationalization of MediaWiki.

 Installation and configuration

 Installation of MediaWiki requires that the user have administrative privileges on a server running both PHP and a compatible type of SQL database.
 Some users find that setting up a virtual host is helpful if the majority of one's site runs under a framework (such as Zope or Ruby on Rails) that is largely incompatible with MediaWiki.
 Cloud hosting can eliminate the need to deploy a new server.

 An installation PHP script is accessed via a web browser to initialize the wiki's settings.
 It prompts the user for a minimal set of required parameters, leaving further changes, such as enabling uploads, adding a site logo, and installing extensions, to be made by modifying configuration settings contained in a file called LocalSettings.php.
 Some aspects of MediaWiki can be configured through special pages or by editing certain pages; for instance, abuse filters can be configured through a special page, and certain gadgets can be added by creating JavaScript pages in the MediaWiki namespace.
 The MediaWiki community publishes a comprehensive installation guide.